cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 0.3 The user send Tx1 to the controller state machine.
 1.1 The controller state machine pass the transaction to the proper icaTxHandler.
-1.2 The `icaRegisterTxHandler` validate Tx1 and executes signatures checks `icaOwnerAddress` is the signer of Tx1 1.3 The `icaRegisterTxHandler` calls `SendRegisterTx` 2.1 The `SendRegisterTx` calls the `RegisterInterchainAccount` controller function.
+1.2 The `icaRegisterTxHandler` validate Tx1 and executes signatures checks `icaOwnerAddress` is the signer of Tx1 1.3 The `icaRegisterTxHandler` calls `sendRegisterTx` 2.1 The `sendRegisterTx` calls the `registerInterchainAccount` controller function.
-2.2 The `RegisterInterchainAccount` computes the `usedHostAccountsIds` 2.3 The `SendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaRegisterPacketData` information (containing the `icaOwnerAddress` and the `usedHostAccountsIds`)
+2.2 The `registerInterchainAccount` computes the `usedHostAccountsIds` 2.3 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaRegisterPacketData` information (containing the `icaOwnerAddress` and the `usedHostAccountsIds`)
 3.1 The relayer relays the packet to the host state machine.
 4.1 The host state machine dispatch the packet to the proper module handler.
-4.2 The `OnRecv` callbacks is activated on the host state machine and trigger the `RegisterInterchainAccount` function.
+4.2 The `onRecvPacket` callbacks is activated on the host state machine and trigger the `registerInterchainAccount` function.
-4.3 The `RegisterInterchainAccount` function of the host chain verifies that the `usedHostAccountsIds` have not already been used.
+4.3 The `registerInterchainAccount` function of the host chain verifies that the `usedHostAccountsIds` have not already been used.
-4.4 The `RegisterInterchainAccount` generates the addresses based on the passed in parameters.
+4.4 The `registerInterchainAccount` generates the addresses based on the passed in parameters.
 4.5 The addresses are stored in the host chain module state.
-4.6 Upon completition, the `OnRecv` callback write an acknowledgment containing the new generated addresses.
+4.6 Upon completition, the `onRecvPacket` callback write an acknowledgment containing the new generated addresses.
 5.1 The relayer relays the acknowledgment packet to the controller state machine.
-6.1 The `OnAck` is activated on the controller state machine 6.2 The addresses contained in the acknowledgment are written into the controller chain module state.
+6.1 The `onAcknowledgePacket` is activated on the controller state machine 6.2 The addresses contained in the acknowledgment are written into the controller chain module state.

 ##### Error Case